Edith Cowan University: Campuses

-ECU has three campuses, consisting of two metropolitan campuses at Joondalup and Mount Lawley, and one at Bunbury, in Western Australia's South West region.
+ECU currently has three campuses, consisting of two metropolitan campuses at Joondalup and in the Perth CBD (ECU City), and one at Bunbury, in Western Australia's South West region.
 Programs are also offered at regional centres throughout Western Australia.
+A fourth campus at Mount Lawley ceased classes in late 2025 and will be vacated by the end of 2027.